Radio: The Space Gypsy Adventures

 - Faster-Than-Light Travel: The explanation given is that it cancels Time Dilation and the increase in mass from relativity.

 - The Federation: The Federal Alliance, corrupt version and imperialistic version.
+In the original 1986 series, it was known as the Galactic Federation.

 - Fictionary: Mogavis.
 Most often the Mildury's pronounce "us" as "huz".